 Getting Help at the NIH When You Need It

 From time-to-time we all experience stress.
-Some of it is work-related, including adjusting to a new research group, learning new techniques, experiencing conflict, negotiating authorship, discussing career goals with your mentor, preparing for a thesis committee meeting, preparing job or graduate/professional school applications, and trying to balance work and personal life.
+Some of it is work-related, including adjusting to a new research group, learning new techniques, experiencing conflict, negotiating authorship, discussing career goals with your mentor, preparing for a thesis committee meeting, completing job or graduate/professional school applications, and trying to balance work and personal life.
 Some stresses are the result of situations outside of work but affect work performance.

 FOR HELP WITH WORKPLACE CONFLICT

 If you are experiencing conflict with someone in your lab, speak with him or her directly.
-If that does not resolve the issue, speak with your PI.
+If that doesn't resolve the issue, speak with your PI.
 If you are not comfortable doing that, or if the situation is not easily resolved, seek advice from other mentors (i.e., your Institute Training Director, your Lab/Branch Chief, OITE staff, colleagues) who can help you consider the issues from different angles.
 If you have concerns about interactions with your PI, it is important to talk with someone you trust.
-Hopefully you will have developed relationships with your training director, Lab/Branch Chief or with more senior trainees/staff in the lab.
+Hopefully you will have developed relationships with your Training Director, Lab/Branch Chief or with more senior trainees/staff in the lab.
 Feel free to come by the OITE at any time to talk confidentially about the issues you are facing.

 Building 31, Room 2B63